 Look for a touching scene – a child on its mother’s back, gazing back at you.

-This moving portrayal represents a “mestizo,” symbolizing mixed heritage, and is the first of its kind.
+This moving portrayal is the first of its kind.
+It represents a “mestizo,” symbolizing mixed heritage.

 Next to Palacio Nacional is the Museo Nacional de las Culturas (National Museum of Culture), where you can learn about cultures from the past and present.
 It’s located in a colonial-era building that was once a mint for making coins.